 There are two drinks that are detrimental to a goods night’s sleep.
 We all know that a cup of coffee an hour before bedtime probably isn’t going to help us sleep, but did you know that your afternoon jolt of caffeine, or the Coke that you enjoyed with dinner, could stay in your system for hours?
 Lay off the caffeine by mid-afternoon to snooze the night away.

 The second drink that can interfere with a good night’s sleep might surprise you.
 Many people believe that a glass of wine before bed can help them sleep like a baby, but the opposite is true.
 Sure, a drink might help you fall asleep faster, but once it wears off, you’ll be waking throughout the night, interrupting your precious deep sleep.
+Try not to have a glass of alcohol more than two hours before bedtime.

 Unplug To A Refreshing Sleep